talarys/FFMetadaToCue/README.md

 ```console
 python FFMetadataToCue.py target_file.m4b
 ```
-This will create a cue file in the same directory as the target file
+This will create a cue file in the same directory as the target file, the cue file name will match the targets, you dont have to edit anything it should just work.